Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Introduction

-In our work, we embed a balanced Mach-Zehnder interferometer (MZI) within the optical cavity (a micro-ring resonator).
-In contrast to the interferometric coupler, this implementation tunes the internal loss (or internal Q) of the cavity by modulating the power lost to the radiation modes during interference within the cavity.
-We show that the interferometer-embedded micro-ring resonator (IMRR) structure readily achieves similar desirable changes in the cavity-transmission as the interferometric coupler~\cite{\reconfigFour}.
+In our work, we embed a geometrically balanced Mach-Zehnder interferometer (MZI) within the optical cavity (a micro-ring resonator).
+In contrast to the interferometric coupler, this implementation tunes the internal loss (or internal Q) of the cavity by modulating the power lost to the radiation modes during interference (when the waves in the two arms recombine) within the cavity.
+We show that the interferometer-embedded micro-ring resonator (IMRR) structure readily achieves similar desirable changes in the cavity-transmission as the two-point coupled micro-ring resonator~\cite{\reconfigFour}.
 The simple reconfiguration from an under-coupled cavity to an over-coupled cavity allows for tuning and switching the cavity-delay between optical delay (negative) and optical advance (positive).
-In addition, we observe a wide variety of periodic alterations of both the resonant wavelength and the cavity loss at different interferometer configurations.
+In addition, we observe a wide variety of quasiperiodic changes of both the resonant wavelength and the cavity loss at different interferometer configurations.
 Such reconfigurability allows us to induce both blue-shift and red-shift in the cavity-resonance with the same phase-tuning technique in the same photonic platform.
 The cavity structure is general to any traveling wave optical cavity implemented in optical fibers or integrated photonic platforms and any phase-tuning technique can be used to achieve the desired reconfigurability.
-An ideal reconfigurable cavity should also allow tuning of the Q-factor and extinction ratio without shifting the resonance, which is challenging to achieve in conventional cavities.
-Our structure enables such reconfiguration of the cavity loss without shifting the resonance for resonance-locked operation~\cite{\reconfigOne}.
+Our structure enables reconfiguration of the cavity loss without shifting the resonance for resonance-locked operation~\cite{\reconfigOne}, which is the goal for an ideal reconfigurable cavity.
 These fully reconfigurable optical cavities open unexplored avenues in optical memories and cavity optomechanics.